My Husband’s First Furniture Makeover

 After everything was dry, I put the new hardware on.

-So after a lot of trial and error on my part, here is what my first-ever dresser makeover looks like now!
-For more green dresser ideas, here’s our list of green painted dresser ideas.
+So, after a lot of trial and error on my part, here is what my first ever dresser makeover looks like now!
+For similar projects, here’s our list of green painted dresser ideas!

 Spraying stressed me out a bit because I didn’t want to mess it up and have to sand more.
 It didn’t help that the sprayer was giving me fits.
 But I’m looking forward to trying it again.
-And hopefully, the sprayer works better next time.
-Check out the best HVLP paint sprayers for furniture here.
+And hopefully, it works better next time.
+Check out the best HVLP paint sprayers for furniture here!

 I didn’t like all of the sanding, but I think it was worth it to make a smoother finish.

 I really wanted to keep the top stained, but I think it does look better overall with the painted top.
-If you’re wondering is two-toned furniture in style?
-Check out this post with a makeover guide to learn more.
+If you’re wondering, is two-toned furniture in style? – get answers and a two toned DIY project here!

 What do you think?
 I hope you liked this makeover, see you next time!